 To be honest, clarifying is not something I considered important when I first started following the curly girl method.
 I think it was just a combination of the fact that I used all high quality products and didn't have hard water so I felt like I didn't need it.

 But I have since learned that there are definitely some scenarios where you absolutely need to clarify and you can do it safely while following the curly girl method.
+Read on to find out how you can do this, and find the right clarifying shampoo for curly hair.

 Reviewed by Laurie Cain, Curl Specialist and Hair Stylist.